-While BANANAS is not designed to address multitude of configuration, stability and load-balancing problems [32, 29, 33] of BGP, it does provide a set of building blocks to enable fine-grained BGP traffic engineering both within and across domains.
+While BANANAS is not designed to address this vast multitude of problems, it does provide a set of building blocks to enable fine-grained BGP traffic engineering both within and across domains.
+Fine-grained policy routing has been a motivating factor for some overlay networks [14].

 In particular, BANANAS introduces two new capabilities: explicit exit forwarding and explicit AS-PATH forwarding.
+Explicit-exit forwarding refers to the capability where traffic aggregates can be explicitly mapped to AS exits (i.e. specific border routers).
+Explicit AS-PATH forwarding is similar to the explicit path routing introduced for OSPF/IS-IS, except that we now refer to explicit AS-PATHs rather than a sequence of contiguous routers and links.
 We examine these aspects further in the following sections.

-5.2 Explicit-Exit Forwarding
+B. Explicit-Exit Forwarding

 The idea of explicit-exit routing is quite simple.
 The overall objective is to define a traffic aggregate and then map it to a chosen exit router (ASBR).
-Traffic aggregates may be chosen at per-packet, per-flow or per-prefix granularities by the upgraded EBGP or IBGP routers, i.e., ISPs can define fine-grained bundles of outbound traffic.
-Unlike LO-CAL_PREF, the explicit exit capability can map traffic for the same destination prefix to multiple exits (based upon the autonomous decisions at upgraded IBGP nodes).
+Traffic aggregates may be chosen at per-packet, per-flow or per-prefix granularities by the upgraded EBGP or IBGP routers, i.e., ISPs can define finegrained bundles of outbound traffic.
+This explicit exit capability is superior to the LOCAL_PREF mechanism in BGP-4 [28].
+LOCAL_PREF is like a priority mechanism that maps all traffic to a destination prefix to the same exit.
+The explicit exit capability can map traffic for the same destination prefix to multiple exits (based upon the autonomous decisions at upgraded IBGP nodes).

 The explicit exit mechanism works as follows.
 An upgraded IBGP router chooses an arbitrary exit AS border router (ASBR) for a given traffic aggregate (e.g. a flow or all traffic to a destination prefix).
 It then "pushes" the destination address into a "address stack" field, and replaces the destination address with the exit ASBR address (adjusting the checksum appropriately).
 Now, intermediate routers forward the packet to the exit-ASBR to which it is addressed.
-The exit-ASBR then simply "pops" the address from the address-stack field back into the destination address field (and adjusts the checksum) before forwarding it along to the next AS.
+The exit-ASBR then simply "pops" the address field (and adjusts the checksum) before forwarding it along to the next AS.

-The upgraded IBGP node would hence have table entries of the form: [Dest-Prefix Exit-ASBR Next-Hopto-Exit-ASBR] and [Dest-Prefix Default-Next-Hop].
+The upgraded IBGP node would hence have table entries of the form: [Dest-Prefix Exit-ASBR Next-Hop-to-Exit-ASBR] and [Dest-Prefix Default-Next-Hop].
 The second tuple is the regular IBGP-defined default policy route for the destination prefix: this forwarding entry is used for all traffic for which this IBGP router does not decide the exit router.
 The first 3-tuple is applied only to the traffic aggregates for which this IBGP router chooses an explicit exit.
 This kind of operation is important to avoid conflicting exit routing decisions by upgraded IBGP routers.

-Observe that only a subset of IBGP routers and exit AS-BRs (eBGP) routers need to be upgraded.
-All BGP routers synchronize on their default policy routes as usual [27].
+Observe that only a subset of IBGP routers and exit ASBRs (eBGP) routers need to be upgraded.
+All BGP routers synchronize on their default policy routes as usual [28].
 In addition, the upgraded exit ASBRs should also synchronize with the upgraded IBGP routers so that they know which exits are available for any given prefix.
+This additional synchronization between upgraded nodes can be accomplished as a simple extension to current full-mesh IBGP operation.